mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 A class-based view doesn't add much beyond the function-based version.
 If anything,
-it has more to remember,
+CBVs have more to remember,
-so it's probably more confusing.
+so they are probably more confusing.

 Where class-based views begin
 to shine